IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 A service provider that fails to include an A or AAAA record as part of their forward name publication will find that the new server is simply not used.
 The operational feedback for that mistake is immediate.
-The same is not true for reverse names: they can often be incomplete or incorrect for months or even years without visible affect on operations.
+The same is not true for reverse names: they can often be incomplete or incorrect for months or even years without visible effect on operations.

 Service providers often find it difficult to update reverse maps in a timely fashion, assuming that they can do it at all.
 Many cloud based solutions dynamically assign IP addresses to services, often as the service grows and shrinks, reassigning those IP addresses to other services quickly.